VirgilSecurity/virgil-e3kit-x/README.md

 #### Delete chat

-Use this snippet to delete chat from local storage and clean cloud invites.
+Use this snippet to delete chat from local storage and clean cloud invite.

 ```swift